webplatform/docs/css/properties/margin/index.md

 |Description=A <percentage> relative to the width of the containing block.
 Negative values are allowed.
 }}{{CSS Property Value
 |Data Type=auto
-|Description=auto is replaced by some suitable value, e.g. it can be used for centering of blocks.
+|Description=auto is replaced by some suitable value by the browser.
+For example, it can be used for centering of blocks.
 div { width:50%;  margin:0 auto; } centers the div container horizontally.
 }}{{CSS Property Value
 |Data Type=inherit